 Freight Rate Central Can Provide 48′ or 53′ Dry Van Trailer Trucking Rates

 Freight Rate Central offers a network of dry-van carriers that criss-cross the USA, providing shipping from the Atlantic to the Great Lakes to the Pacific and everywhere in between.
 Freight Rate Central prides itself on providing the most up-to-date and efficient shipping in the USA, working exclusively with experienced and knowledgeable freight companies across the country.
-Whether you have a full load or just a few items to ship, the FRC team are here to help.
-As part of FRC’s commitment to quality and efficiency, Freight Rate Central is the only shipping company that can provide a totally free, completely automated and instant online quotation system.
+Whether you have a full load or just a few items to ship, the Freight Rate Central team are here to help.
+As part of Freight Rate Central’s commitment to quality and efficiency, Freight Rate Central is the only shipping company that can provide a totally free, completely automated and instant online quotation system.
 Find out how much your transport will cost instantly with our quotation system, available 24 hours a day, seven days a week.

 What are the Typical Specs For Dry Vans?